phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Set to a positive integer value up to 32.
+Set to a positive integer value up to 64 (32 prior to 2.25).
 Default value is undefined.

 NCCL_MIN_CTAS
 -------------